 June 30,

-2023 2022
+2024 2023

-Accounts receivable Unearned revenue \$ 5,446 \$ 565 4,961
+Unearned revenue \$ 8,150 \$ 5,446

-Income taxes
+Income Taxes

 The Internal Revenue Service (IRS) has issued a determination letter, dated August 19, 1982, indicating that the Foundation qualifies for federal income tax exemption under Section 501(c)(3) of the Internal Revenue Code except for income taxes associated with unrelated business income.
 The IRS has further determined that the Foundation is not a private foundation.
 The Foundation evaluates its uncertain tax positions on an annual basis, and there have been no recorded uncertain tax positions recorded in 2022, 2021, or 2020.
 Therefore, no provision or liability for income taxes has been included in the financial statements.
 The Foundation files various federal or state non-profit tax returns.
-The Foundation is no longer subject to U.S. federal or state examinations by tax authorities for tax years prior to 2019.
+The Foundation is no longer subject to U.S. federal or state examinations by tax authorities for tax years prior to 2020.

-Use of estimates
+Use of Estimates